THE "TALK THEY HEAR YOU” CAMPAIGN

 The multi-year campaign features a series of TV, radio, print and out-of-home PSAs in English and Spanish.
 The PSAs show parents “seizing the moment” to talk with their children about alcohol.
 By modeling behaviors through these PSAs, parents can see the many “natural” opportunities for initiating the conversation about alcohol with their children.

-Goodwill Communications was selected to distribute and evaluate the campaign, which is now in its 12th year.
-Some of our campaign tasks include:
+Goodwill Communications was selected to distribute and evaluate this muti-year public education campaign.
+Some of our campaign tasks included:

 - Serving on SAMHSA’s expert panel to develop campaign creative strategy and to select local campaign partners